Computing Jargon

 Gate

-An abstraction of a group of transistors that implement some simple operation on a small number of bits.
+An abstraction of a group of transistors that implement some simple operation on a few bits.

 The most commonly discussed gates are and, or, not, and xor.
 For some specific hardware cases, nand and nor are also used.